COSIMA/cosima-cookbook/docs/source/getting_started.rst

 and automatically create an `ssh tunnel <https://www.ssh.com/ssh/tunneling/>`_ such that the jupyter session can be opened in your local browser using a url like <http://localhost:8888> that appears to be on your own local machine.
-Scripts for this purpose are provided by the CLEX CMS team in at the repository https://github.com/coecms/nci_scripts
+Scripts for this purpose are provided by the CLEX CMS team in the repository https://github.com/coecms/nci_scripts

 Clone the repository to your local computer.
 There are instructions in the repository